 PARLIAMENTARY BY-ELECTIONS 1966 (III)

-This was the year's third round of by-elections and the only year in Singapore history with three held, after another spate of resignations by BS Members of Parliament.
+This was the only year in Singapore history where a third round of by-elections was held, after another spate of resignations by BS Members of Parliament.
 This time, they were officially sanctioned by BS for the purpose of boycotting Parliament and "struggle for democracy".
-All its remaining nine MPs resigned, starting with Chia Thye Poh and Lee Tee Tong on 7 October 1966.
+Its remaining MPs would resign, starting with Chia Thye Poh and Lee Tee Tong on 7 October 1966.
 Chia would later be detained under the Internal Security Act for 22 years and become the world's second-longest political prisoner after South African Nelson Mandela.
-Also, PAP MP Dr Fong Kim Heng requested to step down due to poor health.
-All the remaining resignations took effect on 18 October 1966.
-Once again, the contested seats were conceded to PAP via walkovers.
+Also, PAP MP Dr Fong Kim Heng requested to step down due to poor health, which took effect on 18 October 1966.
+Once again, the seats were conceded to PAP via walkovers.

 Writ of election: 27 October 1966 [Thu]